PubConf/pubconf.github.io/_events/2024/kansas_city.md

 # Full title of the event.
 Will be used in meta tags.
 Usually "PubConf City Year"
 title: PubConf Kansas City 2024
+excerpt: Rapid-fire funny talks, musical acts, and comedy stunts from amazing developers.
+At the pub.

 # ISO8601 Date for the starting time of the event.
 Make sure the offset is in the
 # event location timezone.